-The number and quality of eggs (ovarian reserve) may begin to decrease at age 30 or even earlier.
+The number and quality of eggs How Many Eggs? (ovarian reserve) may begin to decrease at age 30 or even earlier.
 They decrease rapidly after age 40.
 But age is not the only reason that the number and quality of eggs decrease.
 Abnormalities in the ovaries can also cause such a decrease.

 Doctors may evaluate the following women for problems with eggs:

-However, the most reliable tests for diagnosing problems with eggs are
+The most reliable tests for diagnosing problems with eggs are

 A low level of antimüllerian hormone indicates that the number of follicles is small.
 A small number of follicles (observed and counted during ultrasonography) means that pregnancy after in vitro fertilization is less likely.